catalyst-cloud/catalystcloud-docs/source/tutorials/kubernetes-cluster-on-the-catalyst-cloud.rst

 ---------

 The entire process of running the cluster build is driven through using make configured with a Makefile.
-While make is calling the appropriate heat stack-create commands, as would normally be done manually, it also helps ensure the order of execution, and monitors the completion of each step before continuing with the next process.
+While make is calling the appropriate Heat stack-create commands, as would normally be done manually, it also helps ensure the order of execution, and monitors the completion of each step before continuing with the next process.

-It is necessary to pass atleast one parameter to the make process, of the KEY_PAIR.
+It is necessary to pass at least one parameter to the make process, of the KEY_PAIR.
 This is the same key file name (without the .pem) as used in the environment setup above.
 Check the other default values in the templates/environment.yaml file (don't worry about NET_ID as it will be substituted by the build process).